Last Updated on May 2, 2022 by Admin

 As well as researching the job, you’ll also want to take a look at the company that’s offering it.
-You’ll want to find out as much as you can about the business, its aims and ethos, and what the work culture is like.
+You’ll want to find out as much as you can about the business, its aims and ethos, and the work culture.
 It seems like a lot of information, but much of it is readily available.

 Here are some of the ways you can research the company as you prepare for a job interview: